aiwolf/CompetitionProtocolDivision/en/regulation.md

 #### C# Agent

-A self-contained console application should be submitted (not a dll, as in previous years).
+A self-contained console application should be submitted.
 Set the runtime to `linux-x64`, and zip the contents of the directory where it was published.
 Make sure that the executable file is in the root directory of the zip file.
 There is no restriction on the file name.
 Indicate the name of the executable file when submitting.
 Make sure that your program can understand and proccess the following command line parameters:

 - `-h hostname`: set the name of the aiwolf server to connect to;
 - `-p port`: set the port number to connect to;